PhD position: “Infraslow rhythms in neurophysiological data”

-The successful applicants will join a lively research institute in Toulouse, a thriving city in the South-West of France.
-The CerCo has in-house EEG, MRI, and brain stimulation facilities and is currently being equipped with a new OPM-MEG system that the PhD candidates will use.
-PhD candidates are expected to collect and analyse data, write scientific manuscripts, present at conferences, contribute to lab meetings and social events, and help with the preparation of experimental designs.
-The salary is determined by CNRS guidelines (approx. 2300€ gross).
+The successful applicant will join a lively research institute in Toulouse, a thriving city in the South-West of France.
+The CerCo has in-house EEG, MRI, and brain stimulation facilities and is currently being equipped with a new OPM-MEG system.
+The PhD candidate is expected to collect and analyse data, write scientific manuscripts, present at conferences, contribute to lab meetings and social events, and help with the preparation of experimental designs.
+The salary is determined by national guidelines (approx. 2300€ gross).

 Requirements: